 Allie Heid Brandt Memorial Scholarship

 First preference given to female junior or senior education major with a 3.0 QPA who has demonstrated teaching potential and financial need.
 Northern Allegheny County resident and females preferred, but others will be considered.
-The award amount is up to $1,000, which is renewable.
+The award is renewable.

 Alberta Olzak Buzash ('56) Memorial Scholarship